saschazepter/hg-git/README.rst

 no ``.hgignore``.
 In the latter case, the rules from ``.hgignore`` apply, regardless of what ``.gitignore`` prescribes.

+Please note that Mercurial doesn't support exclusion patterns, so any ``.gitignore`` pattern starting with ``!`` will trigger a warning.

 This has been so since version 0.5.0, released in 2013.

 Further reading